Faqs

 On non-Concert days, the Red Tour will pack in as much unforgettable sight-seeing as possible.
 Red Tour band directors do often recommend that brass players keep a mouthpiece in your carry-on for buzzing, but if you do that, make sure it’s an *extra* one so the original never leaves your case.

 All of this will be made clear to you each day.
 On some days, there will be plenty of time to return to the hotel for a change of clothes.
 Sometimes, however, you will have checked out of the hotel and your luggage is carried beneath the coaches.
-On those days, you’ll take your performance clothing on the coach with you; for that reason, it’s not a bad idea to take along a (lightweight, foldable and very cheap) garment bag.
+On those days, you’ll take your performance clothing on the coach with you; for that reason, it’s a good idea to take along a (lightweight, foldable and very cheap) garment bag.
 Even a garbage bag would work just as well.
 Don’t worry – the Staff will tell you very clearly how the clothing works each day of the Tour, and you’ll be reminded about how to prepare for the upcoming day at bed-check each night

 Do you know the names & addresses of venues & times of concerts?